run-llama/create-llama/templates/types/simple/fastapi/README-template.md

 OPENAI_API_KEY=<openai_api_key>
 ```

+If you are using any tools or data sources, you can update their config files in the `config` folder.

 Second, generate the embeddings of the documents in the `./data` directory (if this folder exists - otherwise, skip this step):

 ```